zachcasper/resource-types-contrib/README.md

 ## Overview

-This repository contains Radius Resource Type definitions and Recipes for deploying those resource types.
+This repository contains the Resource Type definitions and Recipes for deploying those resource types via [Radius](https://radapp.io/).
 It includes:

 - **Resource Type Defintions**: Schema definitions for resource types available for developers to use while defining their application
 - **Recipes**: Platform-specific Infrastructure as Code used to deploy the associated resource type
-- **Recipe Packs**: Bundled collections of Recipes organized compute platform or deployment scenario
+- **Recipe Packs**: Bundled collections of Recipes organized compute platform or deployment scenario (coming soon)

 ## What are Resource Types?